 Who Is at Fault If You Are Hit From Behind on a Motorcycle?

-Unfortunately, these kids of accidents take place all the time—and they rarely have a positive outcome for the motorcyclist.
+Unfortunately, these kinds of accidents take place all the time—and they rarely have a positive outcome for the motorcyclist.
 In addition to suffering far more serious injuries than the drivers involved in the crash, bikers who collide with a car in front of them when they are rear-ended may be held liable for the damage they caused to the vehicle, even though they were not at fault for the cause of the crash.

 In order to avoid liability in a rear-end crash, bikers should: